ucberkeley-ee290c/fa22/labs/lab1-chipyard/chipyardlab-bringup.md

 This lab will likely generate too much data for it to fit in your home directory.

 First source the following environment file.
-This will add pre-compiled binaries of all the RISC-V tools to your PATH.
+This will add pre-compiled binaries of all the RISC-V tools and Vivado to your PATH.
+You will need to run these commands in every new terminal you open, so you should add them to your `~/.bashrc`.

 ```
 source /tools/C/ee290/env-riscv-tools.sh
-# TODO: add Vivado to the path
+export PATH=/tools/xilinx/Vivado/2018.3/bin/vivado:$PATH
 ```

 Run the commands below.
 These commands clone the Chipyard repository, then initialize all the submodules.
+You only need to do this once.

 ```
 mkdir -p /tools/C/<userName>/bringup